Do you have a hard time talking to your kids?

 Also, remember that being available does not only mean being physically present.
 It means that you will stop what you are doing and really listen.
 Stay attentive and interested in what your child is saying.
 Always assure them that you are ready to understand and provide support.

 Refrain from jumping to conclusions and giving advice.
 Let your child finish their story before you react.
 More often than not, the reason why kids don’t talk to their parents is that they are afraid of getting a negative reaction.
-They don’t to be scolded or blamed.
+They don’t want to be scolded or blamed.
 Some kids also don’t want their parents to be stressed out or angry as this will add to their burden.
 They may not show it all the time but they know and appreciate how hard their parents work.
 So be patient.
 Try and keep your tone neutral when you speak.
 Know what they need from you at the moment.
 Perhaps all they need is for you to hear them out and nothing more.

 Before reacting, ask questions.
 Do it calmly and suspend judgement.
 This will show that you are listening and you want to know more.
 Try and ask open-ended questions (like why or how) to keep the conversation going.
 Sometimes, it is in the process of answering questions that you will discover what your child really wants to say.